-The Customs Duty chapter covers product classification in more detail.
+The Customs Duty guide covers product classification in more detail.

 As an importer, it is your responsibility to accurately declare shipment value.
 Usually, it’s the price listed on your commercial invoice, but valuation can get complicated.
 For instance, Customs may require that selling commissions, non-US design or product work costs, and royalty or licensing fees, be included in the invoice value.
 On the flipside, you may deduct post-import transport, construction, assembly or maintenance charges, and buying commissions.